GlenKPeterson/Cymling/README.md

  - Traditional algebraic syntax for types
  - Homoiconic where practical, especially toString() implementations (see [Indented](https://github.com/GlenKPeterson/Indented) for the toString() library).
  - No primitives (int, float, etc.).
 Built-in and user-defined data behave the same.
 (Like Kotlin)
  - Types are related using interfaces, aliases and set theory (like ML), not through object hierarchies.
-This may mean that Inheritance is for interfaces only.
+Inheritance is for interfaces only.
 Classes can implement interfaces, but not inherit from each other.
+Some class inheritance may be allowed, but only with something like a @JvmExtends annotation for compatibility with Object-Oriented languages.
  - Evaluative (everything is an expression – no return statements)
  - Built-in data types like Clojure (or JSON) except the fundamental unit is a Record instead of a linked list.
 Default implementations of JVM collections can be found in [Paguro](https://github.com/GlenKPeterson/Paguro).
 Here are the built-in types:
    - Record (tuple / heterogenious map) with items accessible by order `(a b c)`, by name `(a=b c=d e=f)`, or some combination of the two (like parameters in Kotlin).
+Function parameters look like a record because they are roughly equivalent to a record `someFun(x y z)`
    - Vector/ArrayList/AssociativeArray: `[a b c]` (like Clojure)
    - Function: `{ optionalArgs -> body }` (Like Kotlin)
    - There are no built-in data types for homogenious maps or sets.
+Those will be in the standard library (and probably copied from Clojure).
  - Angle brackets are used for parameterized types: `List<String>`
  - Null (nil) safety with `?` type operator like Kotlin

 ## Syntax
-The syntax is a combination of Clojure (Lisp) and ML, designed to look a little like Kotlin or Java.
+The syntax is a combination of Clojure (Lisp) and ML, designed to look C-style, like Kotlin/Java/JavaScript.

 ### Commas
 Commas are whitespace (like Clojure).
 Add them when it helps you, but the compiler treats them as spaces.

 ### Comments

 In order to look familiar, traditional C-style comments will be used.
+Or possibly a semicolon starts a comment like Lisp?

 ```
 // single line comment